os2display/docs/Installation guide.md

 };
 </pre>

-The screen client also needs to be configured to run in nginx.
+The screen application also needs to be configured to run in nginx.
 <pre>
 sudo nano -w /etc/nginx/sites-available/screen_[client name]_aroskanalen_dk
 </pre>